Facebook’s New Libra Project: Will It Live Up to the Hype?Adam Gardiner

 Despite Facebook’s statements that it will respect user privacy, it remains to be seen how that will work in real life.
 While transactions on the Libra blockchain will be anonymized, Facebook has stated that it will provide data to law enforcement authorities upon request.
 So forget about trying to buy anything on the dark web with Libra.

 Similarly, there is no indication as to how many Libra tokens will be created.
 If they’re backed by fiat currencies and government debt, there’s theoretically no limit to how many can be created.
 Then users have to trust that their tokens are actually backed.
-In either case this is a step backwards from Bitcoin and the concepts behind its creation.
+In either case, this is a step backward from Bitcoin and the concepts behind its creation.

 Libra won’t officially get off the ground until 2020, and there will undoubtedly be a great deal of pushback from governments around the world.
 Maybe it will be a success and provide a useful new means of making payments.
 Or maybe the project will be stillborn as a result of public discontent with Facebook’s previous scandals.
 In any case, it’s hard to imagine at this point that Libra will be able to successfully compete with Bitcoin either as a currency or as an investment asset anytime soon.